 What’s the status of Whidbey Institute 2020?

-In light of our need to direct 2020 fundraising to operational support, the Cabin Village Commons design is being adjusted in order to ensure that we can cover the full cost of construction—including design, construction, furnishings, and technology—with funds and pledges already received.
+In light of our need to direct 2020 fundraising to operational support, the Cabin Village Commons design has been adjusted in order to ensure that we can cover the full cost of construction—including design, construction, furnishings, and technology—with funds and pledges already received.
 The redesigned building will still meet all of our objectives, providing a warm and welcoming space for programmatic gathering and social connection, a kitchen, and bathrooms.
-With this prudent approach, we hope to host work in a beautiful, green-built Commons as early as 2021.
+We are excited to break ground soon, and hope to host work in our beautiful, green-built Commons as early as 2021.

 We have continued to work with our partners, Young Women Empowered and Partners for Youth Empowerment, on the Legacy Forest Youth Campus vision.
 We are pausing for a collective deep breath during the disruptions caused by COVID-19.
 We’ll meet with our partners again in the fall to determine next steps.